Shell Group Employee, Contractor and Dependents’ Personal Data

 Shell Oil Company, a Delaware corporation having offices at 150 N. Dairy Ashford, Houston, Texas, 77079, USA along with your employing company, if different, (or in the case of dependents, the employing company of the Shell employee) either solely or jointly with its affiliates within the Shell group of companies.

 In the case of individual contractors, the company within the Shell Group that has contracted your services solely or jointly with its affiliates within the Shell group of companies and your external contracting/employing company/agency.

 Who will we share the personal data with?

-- With other companies within the Shell group of companies, including to those which may be located outside of the United States of America;
+- Other companies within the Shell group of companies, including to those which may be located outside of the United States of America;

 - As necessary or appropriate to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and

-Where the personal data is transferred to companies within the Shell Group and/or to authorized third party agents service providers and/or subcontractors who may be located in or outside of the United States of America we take organizational, contractual and legal measures to ensure that the personal data is exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard the personal data.
-These measures include contractual obligations preventing service providers from selling your personal data and Binding Corporate Rules for transfers among the Shell Group.
+Where your personal data have been transferred to companies within the Shell group and/or to authorized third parties located outside of your country we take organizational, contractual and legal measures to ensure that your personal data are exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard your personal data.
+These measures include contractual obligations preventing service providers from selling your personal data and Binding Corporate Rules for transfers among the Shell group.
 You can find a copy of Shell Binding Corporate Rules at https://www.shell.us/privacy.html.

 Security of your personal data

-We have implemented technology and policies with the objective of protecting your personal data from unauthorised access and improper use and will update these measures as new technology becomes available, as appropriate.
+We have implemented technology and policies with the objective of protecting your privacy from unauthorised access and improper use and will update these measures as new technology becomes available, as appropriate.

-All information, including personal data is managed in line with the Shell Group standards for Information and Records Management and, subject to the following exceptions, securely deleted once no longer required for a legitimate business purpose or for a legal/regulatory purpose:
+All information, including personal data, is managed in line with the Shell group standards for Information and Records Management and securely deleted thereafter.

 - information relating to retirement benefits are held for no longer than 99 years from the commencement of employment;